Janiru-Sudasinghe/Cyber-Attack-Simulation-Suite/README.md

 *(Check off items as each simulation passes review.)*

-## 🗺️ Roadmap

-- [ ] Add a central dashboard (`index.html`) linking all simulations with difficulty/category tags
-- [ ] Add a "Spot the Red Flags" interactive quiz mode per simulation
-- [ ] Add dark mode support across all pages
-- [ ] Add automated HTML/CSS linting via GitHub Actions
-- [ ] Publish a live demo via GitHub Pages
-- [ ] Add multi-language support for training content

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to add a new simulation:

-1. Fork the repository
-2. Create a new folder under `simulations/`
-3. Follow the existing folder structure and naming conventions
-4. Submit a pull request with a short description of the simulation and its training purpose

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE) — feel free to use and adapt it for your own security awareness initiatives, subject to the ethical use terms above.